OHDSI/Vocabulary-v5.0/ICD10GM/manual_work/readme.md

-### STEP 6 of the refresh: work with manual staging tables
+### STEP 6 of the refresh: work with manual staging tables (run only while working on any server but Vocabulary)

 1.Extract the [respective csv file](https://drive.google.com/file/d/1ZjYCykojpUyxljZ4v1Qs3Yz72TiXWvKC/view?usp=sharing) into the concept_manual table.
 The file was generated using the query:
 ```sql